JuanBorracho/personal-portfolio-2022/README.md

 ### Typography

-For the typography, I chose Work Sans for the heading text with a strong font weight because it is a very bold, striking, modern, sans serif font, which is easy to read, captures attention and works well for the web.
+For the typography I used the freely available google fonts.
+I chose Work Sans for the heading text with a strong font weight because it is a very bold, striking, modern, sans serif font, which is easy to read, captures attention and works well for the web.
 I paired this with a monospace font type for the body text to reflect the coding/code editor theme in the typography.
 The font I chose was PT Mono because it is one of the more elegant looking monospace fonts!

 ### Assets